Please note that this article contains affiliate links, read disclosures here.

 Staying in my current house has been a deliberate choice for the past 5-6 years.
 The talk of moving surfaced a lot about 5 years in, but it got put to the wayside because staying put made economic sense.

 Coming into our 12th year in this house, there are plans to make a move in the next 1-2 years.
-This being the case, the next move will not be the forever home, only an intermediate living arrangement.

 If a move out-of-state occurs then I will likely find a place to rent that mirrors my prior suggestions.